Planning for College

 Underage drinking and illegal drug use is also very common during college since for many teenagers, this is a time to try new things.
-This can put your child at risk for sexual assault, injuries, lack of sleep, poor grades and poor decision-making.
+This can put your child at risk for injuries, lack of sleep, poor grades, and poor decision-making.
+Also, while drinking and illegal drug use doesn’t cause sexual assault, alcohol and drug consumption is a common factor that facilitates sexual violence.
 You should discuss your wishes regarding their behavior and how your child will handle him/herself in situations where these activities are occurring.
 You and your child should be aware of college services for those teenagers who have issues with drugs and alcohol.

 Romantic relationships and issues associated with it such as sexual intercourse and unhealthy relationships should not be forgotten.
 Your child will need to make key decisions regarding their sexuality and their personal relationships.
 Make sure your child knows what resources are available at college if he/she decides to become sexually active or is involved in an unhealthy relationship.

 Finally, it is important to stress to your child that he/she can call you whenever help is needed.
 Even though you may be far away, you are always able to provide good advice.